RafaelMoura29/SmartVault/README.md

 # Requirements

 1. Speed up the execution of the SmartVault.DataGeneration tool.
-Developers have complained that this takes a long time to create a test database.
+Developers have complained that this takes a long time to create a test database. - OK

-2. All business objects should have a created on date.
+2. All business objects should have a created on date. - OK

 3. Implement a way to output the contents of every third file of an account to a single file, if the file contains the text "Smith Property".